jdinkelbach/Slot-Machine/README.md

 # Slot-Machine
 A slot machine made using JavaScript, jQuery, HTML, and CSS.
-This project is purely for academic purposes.